leo9800/nginx-tls13-chacha20-patch/README.md

+### 2018.11.05 Update:

+Apply this patch on nginx 1.15.5 will no longer requires `ssl_ciphers_tls13` per virtual host, thus, the only bug (we currently found) does not exist anymore.

+You can set TLS 1.3 cipher with this patch on nginx normally if your nginx source is up-to-date.

 ## What is this patch?

 This patch enabled nginx to set the sequence of TLSv1.3 cipher-suites when compiled with OpenSSL 1.1.1+